 More serious injuries

-Truck accident injuries are more severe compared to car injuries.
+As a Houston truck wreck lawyer can tell you, truck accident injuries are more severe compared to car injuries.
 Starting from broken bones to whiplash, the extent of the injury can be vast.
 This will involve intensive medical care and extensive medication bills.
 You may also have to undergo several life-altering surgeries after such an accident.

 Much larger medical bills